Flight-Free-UK/flight_free_uk_website/source/posts_travel/family-staycations-in-the-west-country-and-wales.html.markdown

 Public access is allowed for a modest parking charge.
 It is a Blue Flag beach with good water quality and there is a Lifeguard Station.
 The author accepts no responsibility for the reader's safety on the beach, but everything is in place for a wonderful day!
 There is small takeaway booth with pasties and ice creams.
 Southerndown is an excellent surfing beach, with a shallow shelf suitable for safe body/boogie boarding.

-> "Beyond Bridgend, the Bristol Channel is wide, wild and blue and has become a favourite haunt."
+> Beyond Bridgend, the Bristol Channel is wide, wild and blue and has become a favourite haunt.

 While you are at the beach, you may notice the spectacular cliffs.
 Dunraven Bay is on the Glamorgan Heritage Coast and the fascinating geology of the area is fully explored in the Heritage Coast Visitor Centre (free), just two minutes walk from the beach.
 The Centre is well set up for children with digital games to play and paper-based wildlife trails to pick up.